Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes.
 The City Council has created the Downtown Committee and gave it the authority to quickly make changes to the parking ordinances.
 This committee will be continuously monitoring the effectiveness of the parking changes and will take user experiences into consideration.
 Adjustments will be considered and implemented when appropriate.

-There are twelve spaces in the Green Lot that have been designated as free 30-minute parking.
+There are eight spaces on Franklin Street that have been designated as free 30-minute parking.
 These spaces are located near several downtown takeout restaurants and have a high rate of turnover.
 You do not have to use the parking kiosk to park in these spaces.
 The locations of the 30-minute parking spaces are shown on the map below.

 For questions about Parking Bans and parking lots, please contact Public Works at 207-282-1579.